 Streams flowing through farmland and suburbanized/urbanized areas are different from sewer systems.
 Sewer systems are artificial streams contained in pipes, and there are wastewater treatment plants at the end to reduce pollution flowing through the pipes.
 In contrast, water flowing through stormwater ditches along roads is not treated in equivalent facilities, nor is "non-point pollution" (runoff from farm fields, roads, or other developed land without a stormwater system).

 Rain that flows down a suburban or city gutter and enters a stormwater drain will flow directly to the Chesapeake Bay without being processed; stormwater is untreated.
-Wastewater facilities kill bacteria, remove nutrients, and eliminate sediments from the sewage piped from houses to Blue Plains (the world's largest wastewater treatment plant on the Potomac River in DC) and equivalent facilities.
-In contrast, runoff from farms and parking lots does not flow through any human-built treatment plants.
+Wastewater facilities kill bacteria, remove nutrients, and eliminate sediments from the sewage piped from houses to wastewater treatment plants.
+Virginia even pipes sewage underneath the Potomac River to Blue Plains in the District of Columbia, which is the largest wastewater treatment plant on the Potomac River.

 Litter reveals the difference.
 Throw a cigarette butt into a toilet, and it will be caught at the wastewater treatment plant and end up in a landfill or incinerator.
 Throw a styrofoam cup into a stormwater drain, and the cup will flow downstream, pushed in surges by different storms, until particles of styrofoam reach the bay.

 agricultural Best Management Practice (BMP) to reduce runoff from farm fields

 Source: US Department of Agriculture - Natural Resources Conservation Service, Johanns Announces Additional Conservation Security Program Activities